 6. I Am… (1999)

-Also, the end product of I Am… contains some of the best album cuts ever, with “Favor for a Favor” bringing Nas and Scarface together for a legendary cut and “Undying Love” setting up one of the best storytelling songs in all of hip-hop.
-While it endured a lot of bumps on the road, I Am… is still an amazing project with a good portion of the album containing some of Nas’ best songs of all time.
+The end product of I Am… contains some of the best album cuts ever, with “Favor for a Favor” bringing Nas and Scarface together for a legendary cut and “Undying Love” setting up one of the best storytelling songs in all of hip-hop.
+While it faced a lot of bumps on the road, I Am… is still an amazing project with a good portion of the album containing some of Nas’ best songs of all time.

 Best tracks: “Nas Is Like”, “Undying Love”, “Favor for a Favor”, “Small World”